-(n) Revenue from Non-Exchange Transactions
+(o) Revenue from Non-Exchange Transactions

 The Authority receives various services from other government entities for which payment is made by the Cayman Islands Government.
-These services include administrative services from the Ministry of Financial Services and Home Affairs.
+These services may include administrative and support services from the Ministry of Financial Services and Home Affairs, the Computer Services Department and the Portfolio of the Civil Service.
 The Authority has designated these non-exchange transactions as services in-kind as defined under IPSAS 23- Revenue from non-exchange transactions.
 When the fair values of such services can be reliably estimated then the non-exchange transaction is recorded as an expense and an equal amount is recorded in other income as a service in-kind.
 When the service in-kind offered is directly related to construction or acquisition of property, plant and equipment, such service in-kind is recognized in the cost of the asset.